rsmusllp/king-phisher/docs/source/server/graphql/schema.rst

       An object describing the status of the server's SSL configuration.

-.. gql:object:: SNIHostname
+.. gql:object:: SniHostname

    An object describing the configuration of SSL's Server Name Indicator (SNI) extension for a specific hostname.
-If this object exists, the necessary data files are available however they may or may not be loaded as indicated by the :gql:fld:`~SNIHostname.enabled` field.
+If this object exists, the necessary data files are available however they may or may not be loaded as indicated by the :gql:fld:`~SniHostname.enabled` field.

    .. gql:field:: enabled